filfreire/dunkirk/README.md

 ## Contribute

-I have very few knowledge in python, so I thank any pull requests or issues.
+I have few knowledge in python, so I welcome any pull requests or issues.
-Submissions are welcome.

 ## Disclaimer

-This is not an official Google product.
-It is neither endorsed nor supported by either Google LLC or Apple Inc.
+This is not an official Apple product.
+It is not endorsed nor supported by Apple Inc.

 ## License

 Copyright 2018 Filipe Freire

 [MIT License](LICENSE)